stormpath/stormpath-framework-spec/sessions.md

 There are a few things we'll do in respect to user sessions:

-- We'll always store a signed JSON Web Token (JWT) in an unencrypted, unsigned browser cookie.
-If a user inspects their cookies in their browser, they should be able to see the JWT directly.
+- We'll always store an access and refresh token in the browser, these tokens will be obtained by using the password grant flow on the configured Stormpath application

 - This cookie will always be set with the `HttpOnly` flag set, meaning that no Javascript access will be allowed to this cookie.

 - This cookie will be set with the `secure` flag if the application is in production -- this ensures that no cookies will be set over plain old HTTP (*leaking information to potential attackers*).

-- The cookie will always be named `access_token`.
+- The cookies will always be named `accessToken` and `refreshToken`.

-- The cookie will have a set `ttl` and `tti` which are developer-configurable.
-  NOTE: The `ttl` is the absolute expiration time of the JWT, while the `tti` is the absolute expiration of the cookie itself.
+- The Expiration time each cookie should be determed by the `exp` claim of the token

 **NOTE**: We do NOT need to support server-side session storage, because the way this works is like so: a JWT is created which contains an account href.
 The